msbx5420-class/msbx5420-class.github.io/assignments/assignment3.md

 ### Task 3 Deliverables

-Complete the missing code to build this streaming application with machine learning model; after starting the streaming for 5 minutes, run the SQL queries to display the real-time results in the notebook.
+Complete the missing code to build this streaming application with machine learning model; after starting the streaming for 3-5 minutes, run the SQL queries to track and display the real-time results in the notebook.
 Then stop the queries to finish streaming and save your notebook.

 ## Notes and Rules